-How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances
+How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E!
+Online

 Certain situations are just meant to be.
 At least that's how Pataky, some 13 years into a successful acting career in Spain, felt when talent agent William Ward introduced her to Hemsworth, whose cut 6-foot-3 frame and smoldering stare hadn't yet manifested itself into a series of steady, lucrative gigs when they were brought together in 2010.

-Somewhat recently out of a romance with Adrien Brody that included him wooing her with an actual castle, the now 42-year-old was taken with Hemsworth from their first conversation over the phone, his naturally deep register leaving her intrigued.
-And when she met him in person, well, even if he weren't able to expound eloquently on such subjects as climate change and immigration, we get why she didn't hesitate to marry him three months into their courtship.
+Somewhat recently out of a romance with Adrien Brody that included him wooing her with an actual castle, the now 44-year-old was taken with Hemsworth from their first conversation over the phone, his naturally deep register leaving her intrigued.
+And when she met him in person, well, even if he weren't able to expound eloquently on such subjects as climate change and immigration—as he did to GQ in 2017—we get why she didn't hesitate to marry him three months into their courtship.

 Their wedding was so spur-of-the-moment that they maintain a friendly dispute to this day about the actual date, with Hemsworth only certain that it was sometime that December.
-Because at that point, the couple had already progressed to the meet the parents stage and were enjoying a Christmas getaway to Indonesia with their extended crews.
+Because at that point, the couple had already progressed to the meet-the-parents stage and were enjoying a Christmas getaway to Indonesia with their extended crews.

-So "it just felt right," to make their connection all legal like, the 35-year-old recalled on ITV's Good Morning Britain in 2016.
+So "it just felt right," to make their connection all legal-like, Hemsworth, celebrating his 37th birthday today, recalled on ITV's Good Morning Britain in 2016.
 "There was no great plan to any of it to be honest, we were on holiday and we said, 'Why don't we get married, too?'
 And then the next minute...There probably should have been some planning, but it all worked out.
 Honestly, we had both our families on holiday at the same time, just randomly, and we said, 'This is a good opportunity with everyone together.'
 So, we just did it."

-(We're now starting to see where brother Liam Hemsworth and Miley Cyrus got the inspiration for their Christmastime vows.)

-And much like his six-years younger brother and his bride, the OG Mr. and Mrs. Hemsworth have had some low moments over the course of their nearly decade-long love story.
-For as much as they were of the when you know, you know mindset—"From the first time we met, we just made sense.
+But for as much as they were of the when you know, you know mindset—"From the first time we met, we just made sense.
 She's fun.
 She's outgoing, and she has a sense of humor and a passionate attitude toward life, which is nice to try to keep up with," he noted to Elle in 2015—it's tricky to move at a breakneck pace without suffering at least a little whiplash.

-It wasn't all that long into their union that the couple learned they were expecting, welcoming their first child, daughter India, exactly seven years ago today.
-Her twin brothers Tristan and Sasha followed behind in March 2014.
+It wasn't all that long into their union when the couple learned they were expecting, welcoming their first child, daughter India, in May 2012.
+Her twin brothers, Tristan and Sasha, followed behind in March 2014.

-"We did everything very quickly—I don't know how we survived as a couple," the actress admitted to Vogue.
+"We did everything very quickly—I don't know how we survived as a couple," Pataky admitted to Vogue.
 "We were married and then a year after we had kids.
 It puts a lot of pressure on a marriage, but we came out good because there is a lot of love between us and we are very strong personalities but love each other so much.
 We make it work."

 That's not to say it wasn't touch-and-go there for a moment.
 After scoring his big break with 2011's Thor, Hemsworth booked the likes of The Cabin in the Woods, Snow White and the Huntsman and Red Dawn in quick succession.
-And the Avengers franchise being it's own beast, he was plenty busy appearing in its various iterations.
+And the Avengers franchise being its own beast, he was plenty busy appearing in its various iterations.

-"My wife and I fell in love, had kids, didn't really see each other for a few years, then fell back in love," he told GQ Australia in 2017 of making the most of his career heyday.
+"My wife and I fell in love, had kids, didn't really see each other for a few years, then fell back in love," Hemsworth told GQ Australia in 2017 of making the most of his career heyday.
 "In terms of work, she's certainly given up more than I have.
 She'd like me to step back and be at home with the kids more, and of course, I want that too.
 But I feel like I'm at this crucial point in my career—I've just got to set up for longevity or I'll slip off."

 Having already put together quite the robust resume prior to their marriage, Pataky was okay taking on the role of background player.

-"I wanted to focus on my children because I had already worked a lot, she recently explained in HOLA!
-USA's March issue.
+"I wanted to focus on my children because I had already worked a lot," she explained in HOLA!
+USA's March 2019 issue.
 "My husband was starting his career; it was his moment, and I wanted him to take advantage to work more.
 We decided if we had children, I wanted to stay with them and enjoy them to the fullest—but it was my decision.
 It can be managed perfectly, as we see women do nowadays."

-So she said no to a series of roles, only recently diving back into the world of acting with last year's 12 Strong (alongside her husband) and her latest project, starring in a new Netflix show Tidelands, the streaming service's first show to be produced in Australia.
+So she said no to a series of roles, only recently diving back into the world of acting with 2018's 12 Strong (alongside her husband) and Netflix's December 2018 release Tidelands, the streaming service's first show to be produced in Australia.

-Because that's home now for the pair, who decided they'd had enough of Malibu living in 2014 and relocated to his hometown, settling into a beachside spread in Byron Bay where he can kick off his days with an early surfing session and end them with a barbecue of the fresh fish he and the kids caught themselves.
+Because that's home now for the pair, who decided they'd had enough of Malibu living in 2014 and relocated to Hemsworth's hometown, settling into a beachside spread in Byron Bay where he can kick off his days with an early surfing session and end them barbecuing the fresh fish he and the kids caught themselves.

 "There were parts of L.A. living that I loved—but me and my wife just felt it was right for the family that we moved back to Australia," Hemsworth explained to Condé Nast Traveller of their decision.
 "The locals in Byron treat us just like locals.
 It's more relaxed than L.A., less intense, and just more conducive to raising our three children."